Colorful Spider and Web Preschool Craft

 Related: Corrugated Cardboard Spider

-Colorful spider craft
+Colorful spider and web kids craft

-Instructions for the spider:
+Instructions for the rainbow spider

 1. Paint a cardboard egg cup with several different paint colors.